Wittgenstein's 'Wörterbuch für Volksschulen' (1926)

 It happened a few years ago that I found three black (and possibly ex nihilo) textiles - all of them were humid, the two first only a little, the third soaking wet.
 The two first I found under very similar circumstances - I entered a tram and found a black and slightly humid semi-transparent and fine-woven textile on a seat, and since I concluded that somebody could have forgotten it, I gave it to the driver.
 One week later exactly the same happened again and then it felt quite absurd.
 The third was quite different - it was outside the tram (I was sitting inside it) and it lay in the slush and water on the ground outside the window, underneath a commercial ad which seemed to contain the photo of two females with black textile trousers.

-It is possible to consider the 3-dimensional logical space in the sense of Israel:
+It is possible to consider the 3-dimensional logical space in the sense of territory generally:

-1) The dimenion of depth from the coastline in to Jordan
+1) The dimension of depth from west to east

-2) The dimenion of length from north to south
+2) The dimension of length from north to south

-3) The dimenion of depth into the ground
+3) The dimension of depth into the ground

 1) The principle of relevance for Wittgenstein's logical theory as far as my own fundamental theorem is concerned is about the mirror symmetries in the logically ordered 'rainbow'.
 If his 'Wörterbuch', which is alphabetically ordered, is considered such a 'rainbow', there should be mirror symmetries.
 These can be traced to the typographically ordered pages in the example I discuss here.
 It consists in comparing mirror-symmetric pages in the 42-page 3-column dictionary and compare the top word in the lefthand or first column with the mid word in the central or second column in the mirror page.
 It turns out that there is a systematic relation if a bit-string LEFT SHIFT (= multiplication with 2) = 'onset-truncation' is performed on the top left entry.
 The reason why I discovered this was that I considered the 5th last page (that is page 38) with its top left entry 'Ursache' against page 5 mid part where the brief section with words starting on 'C' begins - and I recognized a 'Schacht' from the evidence of the pre-heard recording by Helene Grimaud of Chopin's Waltz, a few seconds which I heard probably 'ex nihilo' two years before she made the recording and I immediately recognized these when I later heard the record.
 Chopin is not mentioned in Wittgenstein's book, but the phenomenon recurs in the form of p.32 top left 'schöpfen' - onset-truncating to 'Chopin' - against mirror p.11 where the mid words are 'Gehilfe, Gehirn, Gehör'.
 This could find a further motivation in p.33 top left 'sehnen', 'Sehnsucht' truncated to 'ehnen', 'ehnfucht' (the german 'gothic' typography plays on such ambiguities of s/f etc) against p.10 'Friedhof' for the logical space of Israel with resurrection.
 In fact the whole book seems to conform to such phenomena - albeit when top left entry turns from last to first half at pages 22-21, there seems to be a tendency for a shift from semantic to phonological relevance.
 Top left p.22 'm-eiden' vs mid left p.21 'Mann' can be seen as semantic, while top left p.21 'lüften' vs mid p.22 'misslingen', 'Mist', 'mit' would be more graphic when s and f are similar ('üft' vs 'mist').